This post may contain affiliate links. For more information, please see our affiliate policy.

 How to Clean a French Fry Cutter

-Not all french fry cutters are dishwasher safe, but the ones that are take significantly less time and effort to clean.
+Not all french fry cutters are dishwasher safe, but the ones that take significantly less time and effort to clean.
 Remove the blades and disassemble each part, washing them separately.
 The cleaning process for french fry cutters that are not dishwasher safe is similar: Disassemble each part and wash separately.
-Just be careful, though, those blades can be sharp!
+Just be careful, though.
+Those blades can be sharp!

 What Else Can You Put In a French Fry Cutter?

 The right french fry cutter can be quite versatile.
-If the blades are sharp and strong enough, it should be able to take on other veggies, too, including apples, carrots, cucumbers, eggplant, onions, and radishes, as well as harder starches like sweet potatoes and Yukon Golds.
+If the blades are sharp and strong enough, it should be able to take on other various vegetables, too, including apples, carrots, cucumbers, eggplant, onions, radishes, and zucchini, as well as harder starches like sweet potatoes and Yukon Golds.

 The Best Recipes to Use Your New French Fry Cutter

 New to cutting your own french fries?
-Before using your brand new french fry cutter, check out the best recipes for making fries and meals to accompany them!
+Before using your brand new french fry cutter, check out the best recipes for making fries, side dishes, and meals to accompany them!

 Prices were accurate at time of publication.